wp-plugins/folder-gallery/readme.txt

 If you want to use a different picture (than the first) as the single thumbnail for the gallery, add a picture with name !!! (e.g., `!!!.jpg`) to your gallery.
 This picture will be used as thumbnail, but won't be included in the (lightbox) gallery.
 Another option is to use the shortcode attribute `thumbnails=-n` where `n`is the picture number (in the gallery) you want to use as single thumbnail.

 To hide gallery title under the thumbnail, add `title=""`.
-You then should set `subtitle' to something else than `default`, e.g., `subtitle="filename"`.
+You then should set `caption' to something else than `default`, e.g., `caption="filename"`.

 = I'd like to display only the n first thumbnails instead of the full thumbnails list =

-Add the attribute `thumbnails` in the shortcode with value `n` to display only the n first thumbnail.
+Add the attribute `thumbnails` in the shortcode with value `n` to display only the n first thumbnails.

 	[foldergallery folder="path" title="My Gallery" thumbnails=3]

+= I'd like to display a (sub)title under each thumbnail =

+You have to set show_thumbnail_captions to 1 (or change the global option in Folder Gallery Settings) using

+	[foldergallery folder="path" title="My Gallery" show_thumbnail_captions=true]

+The caption format is set with the attribute `caption`.
+It can be set to `filename`, `filenamewithoutextension` or `smartfilename` which displays the filename without extension, front number removed and underscores (_) replaced with spaces.

+	[foldergallery folder="path" title="My Gallery" show_thumbnail_captions=1 caption='smartfilename']

 == Screenshots ==